cake-build/website/input/docs/extending/addins/best-practices.md

 Order: 30
 Title: Best practices for writing addins
-Description: Best practices for writing addins
+Excerpt: Best practices for writing addins
 ---

 This page gives some best practices for writing Cake addins.